 - Place the peeled, diced potato in a small saucepan filled with cold water.
 Heat over medium-high heat, bring to a boil, reduce the heat and simmer until tender.
 Drain any excess water and mash.
 Set aside.

 - Meanwhile, place the bulgur in a large mixing bowl.
 Soak the bulgur with 1 cup water (or more as needed) for about 15 to 20 minutes, or until softened (you can add a bit more water at a time until the bulgur absorbs it all).
 Mix in the ground beef, cornstarch, egg, and season with salt, pepper, and paprika by hand.
 Then add the mashed potato and combine until smooth.
-Wet hands as needed to easy in mixing.
+Wet hands as needed to ease mixing.

 - Lightly grease a 13-by-9-inch baking pan with olive oil.
 Divide the beef and bulgur mixture in half.
 Take large handfuls of the mixture and press them into the bottom of the pan creating an even layer to cover the entire pan (again, wetting hands will make this process much easier).
 Spread the gheyma evenly over the beef and bulgur layer.